CCBIO905 – Methods in Cancer Biomarker Research

 Responsible for the course: Lars A. Akslen and Jim Lorens have the academic responsibility and Ingeborg Winge is the course coordinator.

-Who can attend: The course open to researchers, postdocs, students (PhD, master, students in the Medical Student Research Program) and others who are interested.
-In case of fully booked, CCBIO-affiliated students will have priority.
+Who can attend: The course open to researchers, postdocs, students (PhD, master, students in the Medical Student Research Program) and others who are interested, nationally and internationally.

 With ECTS: For those who attend the complete course, incl. group assignments, and be eligible for the 6 ECTS or a course diploma: Reg. link full course.
 Also remember to register for this course in StudentWeb, where deadline is September 1.

 No ECTS: For those who are only interested in the lectures and want to hop in and out as they please (will not get ECTS or diploma): Reg. link lectures.